Dirt Diggers Digest Guide to Strategic Corporate Research

 Lobbying and Revolving Door

-Federal lobbyists have to submit semi-annual reports to the Secretary of the Senate and the Clerk of the House identifying their clients and the amount of income they receive.
-Companies have to report their overall lobbying expenditures and the names of any lobbyists employed as part of an in-house lobbying effort.
+Federal lobbyists must submit semi-annual reports to the Secretary of the Senate and the Clerk of the House identifying their clients and the amount of income they receive.
+Companies must report their overall lobbying expenditures and the names of any lobbyists employed as part of an in-house lobbying effort.
 The Senate has put its filings online in a database that allows you to search by the name of the client.
 A good compilation of available data can be found on the lobbying database created by the Center for Responsive Politics.
 Lists of state lobbyists are usually posted on a state's secretary of state website.

 For lists of which lobbyists represent a given company, you can also consult the print volumes Washington Representatives or the subscription website Lobbyists.info.
 Another source is the Leadership Connect subscription service.